adiianni8/BioDRUMs-1/README.md

 Typical columns include (minimal example):

-**Protein_Name** – identifier for the ADC or biologic
+ * **Protein_Name** – identifier for the ADC or biologic

-**DAR_Value** – DAR of each individual species (or SI descriptor in unconjugated cases)
+* **DAR_Value** – DAR of each individual species (or SI descriptor in unconjugated cases)

-**Sum_Intensity** – deconvoluted peak intensity (used as abundance measure)
+ * **Sum_Intensity** – deconvoluted peak intensity (used as absolute abundance measure)

-**Mass** – experimental deconvoluted mass
+ * **Mass** – experimental deconvoluted mass

-Additional metadata (timepoint, concentration, matrix type, study ID, etc.)
+* Additional metadata (timepoint, concentration, matrix type, study ID, etc.)

 You can either:

-Export a deconvolution table (e.g. from BioPharma Finder) and adapt it manually following the template, or Use a helper script (if provided) that converts vendor output into the BioDRUMs template format.
+Export a deconvolution table (e.g. from BioPharma Finder) and adapt it manually following the template, or use a helper script (if provided) that converts vendor output into the BioDRUMs template format.

 The repository includes:

 templates/unified_DAR_template.xlsx – minimal working example

-examples/ – example input and corresponding outputs for the use cases in the paper (in vitro stability and PK studies) Modules & Workflow
+examples/ – example input and corresponding outputs for the use cases in the paper (in vitro stability and PK studies)

-1. Deconvoluted_mass_finder.py
+**Modules & Workflow**

+**1. Deconvoluted_mass_finder.py**

 This module (with a GUI) is used to generate proteoform structure hypotheses and theoretical intact masses before DAR/SI analysis.

-Capabilities:
+**Capabilities:**

-Correct the protein (or subunit) mass for:
+**Correct the protein (or subunit) mass for:**

-Paired cysteines involved in disulfide bonds or conjugation Engineered cysteines or hinge mutations (e.g. IgG4 stabilization, site‑specific conjugation)
+* Paired cysteines involved in disulfide bonds or conjugation (in case of cysteine-conjugated proteins, do not include this in the paired cysteines count)

+* Engineered cysteines or hinge mutations (e.g. IgG4 stabilization, site‑specific conjugation)

 Define:

-Theoretical DAR ladder (from DAR0 up to a specified maximum) Linker–payload mass shifts (e.g. valine‑citrulline PABC MMAE; supports transglutaminase and interchain/engineered cysteine conjugation)
+**Theoretical DAR ladder (from DAR0 up to a specified maximum)**

+* Linker–payload mass shifts (e.g. valine‑citrulline PABC MMAE; supports transglutaminase and interchain/engineered cysteine conjugation, but also click-chemistry or other conjugation types according to user's needs)

-Potential linker–payload degradation products (for in vivo experiments)
+* Potential linker–payload degradation products (for in vivo experiments)

 Include:

-Main glycosylated proteoforms (intact or at chain level), when deglycosylation is not possible Deglycosylated forms (e.g. after PNGase‑F treatment)
+* Main glycosylated proteoforms (intact or at chain level), when deglycosylation is not possible ot residual glycoforms are still present in the sample after deglycosylation

-Output:
+* Deglycosylated forms (e.g. after PNGase‑F treatment)

+**Output:**

 A comprehensive Excel list of all predicted proteoforms, their DAR values, and the number of isobaric species per DAR level within the chosen mass tolerance

-Typical GUI steps
+**Typical GUI steps**

 Specify:

-Protein sequence / backbone mass
+* Protein sequence / backbone mass

-Number and position of cysteines participating in disulfide bonds or conjugation Maximum DAR and linker–payload mass + degradation products Glycan masses / repertoire (if working with glycosylated samples)
+* Number and position of cysteines participating in disulfide bonds or conjugation

+* Maximum DAR and linker–payload mass + degradation products

+* Glycan masses / repertoire (if working with glycosylated samples)

 Set:

-Mass accuracy tolerance (e.g. ±30 ppm)
+* Mass accuracy tolerance (e.g. ±20 ppm, but it can be modified by the user)
+* Relative abundance tolerance (e.g., set default as 4% of the base peak in MS)

-Whether the dataset is glycosylated or deglycosylated Run hypothesis generation to produce:
+Run hypothesis generation to produce:

-Proteoform list with theoretical masses
+* Proteoform list with theoretical masses

-Isobaric species statistics
+* Isobaric species statistics

-Exported Excel file for subsequent matching with experimental deconvoluted masses
+* Exported Excel file for subsequent matching with experimental deconvoluted masses

-2. unified_DAR_analysis.py
+**2. unified_DAR_analysis.py**

 This module performs the core DAR/SI calculations, QC metrics, and plotting, operating on the template Excel file that links experimental deconvoluted peaks to predicted proteoforms.

 Functions:

-Mean DAR / SI calculation
+**Mean DAR / SI calculation**

 Uses Equation 1 in the paper to compute mean DAR across all identified species at a given timepoint or concentration (intensity‑weighted average over DAR values).
 For SI, analogous calculations are performed using SI = 1 for intact full‑length species and SI = 0 for non‑intact species.

-Explained area percentage (%)
+**Explained area percentage (%)**

 Calculates the percentage of total deconvoluted peak area that is assigned to modeled species.

-Typical acceptance threshold: ≥ 75% for good characterization (may drop near LOD, especially in in vivo samples).
+Typical acceptance threshold: ≥ 75% for good characterization (may drop near Limit Of Detection, especially in in vivo samples).

-DAR / proteoform species characterization
+**DAR / proteoform species characterization**

 For each timepoint/concentration, plots the relative intensity % of each identified species versus the total identified signal.

 Assigns a unique Species ID to each proteoform and writes an Excel mapping (Species_ID_Mapping sheet).

-GUI workflow
+**GUI workflow**

 The GUI allows you to:

 Select the input metadata Excel file (compiled template).

 Set:

-Molecule ID
+* Molecule ID

-Study type (e.g. in vitro stability, PK)
+* Study type (e.g. in vitro stability, PK)

-Matrix (e.g. plasma)
+* Matrix (e.g. plasma)

-X‑axis variable (e.g. time, concentration)
+* X‑axis variable (e.g. time, concentration)

-Indicate whether to compute DAR (conjugates) or SI (unconjugated biologics)
+* Indicate whether to compute DAR (conjugates) or SI (unconjugated biologics)

 Run the analysis to generate:

-Plots of mean DAR or SI versus time/concentration Explained area % versus time/concentration
+* Plots of mean DAR or SI versus time/concentration

+* Explained area % versus time/concentration

-Stacked plots of relative abundance of each species versus time/concentration Excel reports, including Species ID mapping
+* Stacked plots of relative abundance of each species versus time/concentration

+* Excel reports, including Species ID mapping